In celebration of the 50th birthday of its famous Stratocaster model, in 2004 Fender took the reissue concept to new heights.

 Because the guitar is a Master Built model, each carries subtle differences determined by the individual builder.
 This lends each a unique element that in a way harkens back to the variations in the originals – perhaps a slightly different body contour or different blend on the neck etc. But other parts are just like they were in ’54.

 The finish and body contours also match the original exactly.
 There are also features and details that at the time, had yet to be seen on a reproduction, using the exact formulas and materials that were used on the original parts.
-The Custom Shop produced chemically accurate and lab-tested plastics for the short skirt knobs, rounded-edge pickup covers, and period correct “football” switch tip.
-The bent-steel Fender-stamped bridge saddles (at that time “Patent Pending”) are painstaking reproductions of the originals from 1954.
-The stunning grain of the Ash body shines through under the accurately mixed and applied Two-Tone Sunburst finish.
+The Custom Shop produced chemically accurate and lab-tested plastics for the short skirt knobs and rounded-edge pickup covers.
+The bent-steel Fender-stamped bridge saddles (at that time "Patent Pending") are painstaking reproductions of the originals from 1954.
+The stunning grain of the ash body shines through under the accurately mixed and applied Two-Tone Sunburst finish.

 The guitar is fitted with an original synchronized tremolo with “Ash Tray” bridge cover, bone nut, and special documentation.
 We have seen and listed other Fender Custom Shop Masterbuilt 50th Anniversary Stratocasters from this very limited run, but this Chris Fleming model is something quite special.

-This guitar presents as it did on the day it arrived in the showroom – NOS (new old stock) in mint condition.
-It had two owners since 2004, neither of whom took it out of the house.
-So this is a fifteen year old, amazingly detailed replica of a 60 year old iconic guitar – a guitar that changed the music world.
+This guitar presents as it did on the day it was born – in mint condition with a very light relic treatment.
+So this is a seventeen year old, amazingly detailed replica of a 67 year old iconic guitar – a guitar that changed the music world.
 No modifications, no visible fret wear.

-Extras and case candy is present including vintage cable, cloth, manual, swingtags and Certificate of Authenticity personally signed by Chris Fleming.
+Extras and case candy is present including backplate, vintage cable, cloth, swingtags and Certificate of Authenticity.